 Furthermore, both practitioners and clients must be trained in how to use the technology and in the new "etiquette" standards in providing therapy in this manner [104].
 This new "etiquette" may be related to characteristics of the online environment.
 Experiential activities (e.g., having clients draw) can be done in video conferences, but counselors should be aware that detecting and fully interpreting emotional expressions can be more challenging because of the lag time and should adjust for these limitations.
 In a study of real-time online group counseling conducted through video conferencing (on Google Hangout), the group participants indicated that the environment felt too artificial [144].
 They were not comfortable being at home, despite predicting feeling more safe in the home environment than a counselor's office-perhaps because they could not easily distinguish the boundaries of home life and the counseling environment.
 Participants also reported feeling that spontaneous conversation was difficult or impossible.
 Ultimately, they felt that they could not connect with other members in the group and were disengaged [144].
+In a 2021 study, some participants reported that they missed having a transition with online counseling [244].
+With faceto-face therapy, they felt they had the time to prepare mentally themselves, walking from the car to the office.
+Having a therapist instantly appear and disappear reduced the opportunity to have warm-up and warm-down transitions in the therapy process [244].

 It is also important to consider environment where the video conferencing is being held [182].
 Clients should be informed that he/she should choose a space that is private and not distracting.
 Using video conferencing for mental health and therapeutic services can be particularly beneficial for those who live in remote areas and cannot easily access face-to-face counseling [218].
+It has the potential reduce health and mental health disparities [243].

-3D Virtual Worlds or Environments
+3D Virtual Worlds, Virtual Realities or Environments